zama-ai/tfhe-rs/tfhe/docs/getting_started/quick_start.md

 }
 ```

-The library is pretty simple to use, and can evaluate **homomorphic circuits of arbitrary length**.
+The library is simple to use and can evaluate **homomorphic circuits of arbitrary length**.
 The description of the algorithms can be found in the [TFHE](https://doi.org/10.1007/s00145-019-09319-x) paper (also available as [ePrint 2018/421](https://ia.cr/2018/421)).